hl2/tai64/README.md

 ### Long dependency

-In ECMAScript, a `Number` is represented as a [double-precision floating-point format numbers](http://en.wikipedia.org/wiki/Double_precision_floating-point_format) and the largest integer value that can be safely represented is `2^53-1`.
+In ECMAScript, a `Number` is represented as a [double-precision floating-point format number](http://en.wikipedia.org/wiki/Double_precision_floating-point_format) and the largest integer value that can be safely represented is `2^53-1`.
 A TAI64 is an integer between `0` and `2^64` referring to a particular second of real time.
-For that reason,this project use [long.js](https://github.com/dcodeIO/long.js) as a dependency.
-In future versions, we will investigate if we have to get rid of this dependency and if [BigInt](https://github.com/tc39/proposal-bigint) proposal can be used.
+For that reason, this project uses [long.js](https://github.com/dcodeIO/long.js) as a dependency.
+In future versions, we will investigate if we have to get rid of this dependency and if the [BigInt](https://github.com/tc39/proposal-bigint) proposal can be used.

 ## Further readings